sammler/sammler/docs/mvp.md

 - As I have chosen PostgreSql for the first service, I had to create a REST wrapper for flywaydb.org to migrate new versions of the data-structure fully automated.
 - Chosen RabbitMq as a message bus.
-- To schedule the sync work, scheduled messages need to be sent to RabbitMQ, create a very rudimentatory node.js service doing that.
+- To schedule the sync work, scheduled messages need to be sent to RabbitMQ, create a very rudimentary node.js service doing that.
-- Started to use consule to orchestrate the services.
+- Started to use consul to orchestrate the services.

 ## Isn't that all overkill?